Club sports vs. high school sports

-High school sports offers unique opportunities for the athletes that take part.
-One basketball coach relayed his feeling that high school sports emphasized more team concepts in play, as opposed to club sports, which highlighted individuals, as each player sought to stand out to college coaches during showcase tournaments.
-The added dimension of having to keep your grades up and maintain your sports eligibility as a high school athlete can be an essential factor for coaches at the college level.
-Your ability to maintain these standards will not only allow you to get into quality schools to pursue your athletic and academic careers but also showcase your college readiness.
-Another definitive factor in the high school sports experience is the attachment, pride, and loyalty that can be built between the school athletes and the communities that they are representing.
-It is for this reason that Texas high school football is renowned, as it is an integral part of the entire community’s identity, with the top players held up as icons.
-This same connectedness also exists in the realm of college sports, which separates the two environments from club sport, where there is no feeling of playing for something bigger than yourself or your team, school, or community.
+Other definitive factors of the high school sports experience are the attachment, pride, and loyalty that can be built between the school athletes and the communities they represent.
+This is why Texas high school football is renowned, as it is an integral part of the entire community’s identity, with the top players held up as icons.
+This same connectedness also exists in college sports, separating the two environments from club sports, where there is no sense of playing for something bigger than yourself, your team, your school, or your community.